Helping The Hurt Attorney Blog

 • Providing false information to receive benefits

-There are instances where an employer or their insurance company state that an injured worker was acting incorrectly (when they weren't), so they don't have to award workers' comp benefits.
+There are instances where an employer or their insurance company states that an injured worker was acting incorrectly (when they weren't), so they don't have to award the injured person with workers' comp benefits.

-If that happened to you, you should contact a workers' compensation lawyer right away.
-They will assist you in gathering evidence to prove your case.
+If that happens to you, you should contact a workers' compensation lawyer right away.
+A workers' comp attorney will have the experience to assist with the compensation claim process.

 best-workers-compensation-lawyer-near-me